 Getting web performance right isn't easy; typically designers will want the best-looking site packing all the latest tricks, while developers are focused on ensuring that everything performs well, and it's hard to find an effective compromise.

-You can learn some great ways of balancing looks and performance at Generate Sydney on 5 September, where Mark Zeman from SpeedCurve will explain the secrets of crafting a UX that's fast and rich, exploring three case studies that push the boundary of what's possible when delivering the richest web user experience possible in a way that is still highly performant.
+You can learn some great ways of balancing looks and performance at Generate San Francisco on 9 June, where Steve Souders from SpeedCurve will explain how to create a UX that's both fast and rich.
 If web performance matters to you, book your ticket now.

 And to further boost your knowledge, we asked seven experts how they approach web performance.
 Read on and learn.

 01. Create a culture of performance

 "I help people and organisations understand that performance isn't just a technical best practice, but rather an essential design principle," says Brad Frost.
 "Everyone needs to prioritise performance in their workflow, from business owners to managers, designers and developers.
 While establishing a culture of performance is much harder than applying clever developer techniques, it's a much more worthwhile endeavour that pays dividends in the long run."